patrickxrivera/star-wars-tracker/README.md

 # V2

 - [ ] Add route that displays the rolling screen at the beginning of every Star Wars movie
-- [ ] Add tranlation to "Shwookie", the official Wookie language, cuz... y'know that's important
+- [ ] Add tranlation to "Shwookie", the official Wookie language, because... that's important these days

 ## Purpose